reselbob/dockerdemos/overunder/readme.md

 A /root/.ash_history
 A /hello.txt
 ```
-The output reflects that the file, `.ash_history` has been added and that there has been a change in the directory
+The output reflects that the files, `/root/.ash_history` and `/hello.txt` have been added and that there has been a change (C) in the directory
 `/root`

 **Step 13:** Create a new file